solid-contrib/specification-tests/README.md

 ```gherkin
 * configure headers = { 'Content-Type': 'application/json' }
 ```
-If you use this in the `Background`, it will apply to all scenarios.
-So if you need to replace these headers in one of those scenarios, you will need to configure them again in the same way or configure the headers as null and set them as normal.
+If you use this in the `Background`, the headers will apply to all scenarios and cannot be overwritten with other methods of adding headers.
+If you need to replace these headers in one of those scenarios, you will need to use `configure` again to either replace them or set them to `null` and then set them as normal using either `header` or `headers`.
+The recommendation is to only use `configure headers` in the `Background` for any headers that should apply to requests in all scenarios and won't need to be overwritten.
+Use `header` or `headers` within `Scenarios` to add extra headers.
+Avoid using `configure headers` inside a `Scenario` unless you are setting up common headers for a series of requests within the one `Scenario`.

 ### Setting the request body
 To set up the body of the request use the `request` keyword.
 Note that for methods that expect a body (e.g., PUT, POST),